Faith In Mind

 the old mind ceases to exist.

-When thought objects vanish,
+When thought objects vanish, the thinking subject vanishes;

-As when the mind vanishes, objects vanish.
+as when the mind vanishes, objects vanish.

-Things are object because of the subject (mind):
+Things are object because of the subject (mind);

 the mind (subject) is such because of things (object).

-Understand the relativity of these two
+Understand the relativity of subject and object,

 and the basic reality: the unity of emptiness.